 Intangible assets include payments made to purchase existing investment management contracts from third-party investment managers.
 Intangible assets with definite useful lives are measured at cost less accumulated amortization and accumulated impairment losses.
 Amortization is recorded using the straight-line method and is based on the estimated useful lives between 3 to 6 years.
+Intangible assets with indefinite useful lives are not amortized but are subject to an annual impairment test which is performed more frequently if an indication that it is not recoverable arises.
 Intangible assets are reviewed for impairment annually or more frequently if events or changes in circumstances indicate that the asset may be impaired.
 Intangible assets that are determined to be impaired are written down to their recoverable amount.
 The recoverable amount is the higher of the value in use and the fair value less costs to sell.
 If the carrying value exceeds the recoverable amount, these assets are considered impaired.
 Additional information regarding intangible assets is included in Note 9.